Training Transitive and Commutative Multimodal Transformers with LoReTTa: Experimental evaluation

+\textbf{MUGEN-GAME:} As a large-scale and multimodal dataset, we choose MUGEN-GAME~\cite{Hayes_2022_ECCV} with 375,000 naturally aligned video (V), audio (A), and text (T) samples collected by a reinforcement learning agent in the closed-world platform game CoinRun.
+Mugen, the main character, walks, jumps, collects coins, kills monsters, climbs ladders, and dies -- triggering various sound effects that are overlaid with background music.
+All of their adventures are recorded in three-second video clips and audio tracks.
+A group of human narrators provide rich text descriptions for each scene.
+We use the most important modality in video games, video, as the linking modality and consider the disjoint datasets (V, A) and (V, T) in our final experiments.

-\textbf{Implementation details:} Our transformer decoder has 8 layers and 8 attention heads, with an embedding dimension of 512 and query, key, and value dimensions of 64 each.
+\textbf{Implementation details:} For the first two experiments, we use a transformer decoder with 8 layers and 8 attention heads, with an embedding dimension of 512 and query, key, and value dimensions of 64 each.
 This compact architecture has proven effective in various tasks and has been widely used in the literature~\cite{Devlin_2019_NAACL, Hoffmann_2022_NeurIPS, Li_2023_ICLR}.
-We use a single parameterized embedder to encode tokens and add modality-specific learned positional embeddings~\cite{Ramesh_2021_ICML, Reed_2022_TMLR, Aghajanyan_2023_arXiv}.
-For optimization, we use the AdamW algorithm with a learning rate of 6e-4, a weight decay factor of 0.1, and gradient clipping at 1.
-We have found that this set of hyperparameters works very well for all experiments.
-The learning rate undergoes a 10-fold decay using cosine annealing and a linear warm-up during the first 1,500 steps.
-For more details on how we chose the hyperparameters, see the Appendix.
+We apply a single parameterized embedder to encode tokens and add modality-specific learned position embeddings~\cite{Ramesh_2021_ICML, Reed_2022_TMLR, Aghajanyan_2023_arXiv}.
+For optimization, we choose the AdamW algorithm with a learning rate of 6e-4, a weight decay factor of 0.1, and a gradient clipping of 1.
+The learning rate undergoes a 10-fold decay using cosine annealing and a linear warm-up during the first couple hundred steps.
+For the third experiment, we use exactly the same training hyperparameters and model configurations as in the baseline~\cite{Hayes_2022_ECCV}.
+In particular, the transformer has 12 layers, 8 attention heads, and an embedding dimension of 768.
+The query, key, and value dimensions are each 96.

+\textbf{Tokenization scheme:} Due to the low dimensionality of the SVL-MNIST dataset, we directly encode the raw byte streams by binning the continuous values to a dictionary of 256 each.
+TCGA-OMICS data can be very high-dimensional and must be handled differently.
+For example, an mRNA expression array typically contains more than 20,500 entries.
+Therefore, we first reduce the dimensions by a factor of 10 using PCA and then bin the values to a dictionary of 1,000 (similar to recent work~\cite{Bolis_2021_Nature, Yang_2022_Nature, Cui_2023_bioRxiv}).
+The final input sizes are 2,048, 64, and 16, respectively -- retaining their original relative lengths.
+The high-dimensional video and audio samples in MUGEN-GAME are tokenized identically to~\citet{Hayes_2022_ECCV} using their pre-trained VQ-VAE encoders.